-Crystal is also introducing five river ships under Crystal River Cruises.
-The refurbished 160-passenger Crystal Mozart debuts in July 2016, while four new river ships -- the 84-passenger Crystal Ravel and Crystal Debussy and the 110-passenger Crystal Bach and Crystal Mahler -- will launch in 2018.
+Crystal is also introducing seven river ships under Crystal River Cruises.
+The refurbished 160-passenger Crystal Mozart debuted in July 2016.
+The 106-passenger Crystal Bach and Crystal Mahler will launch in 2017, while Crystal Ravel and Crystal Debussy will launch in 2018.
 Two additional ships await names and launch dates.

 Crystal also promotes social responsibility, offering free excursions during which passengers can participate in a local volunteering effort -- for example, helping in a school or working on a neighborhood cleanup in an underprivileged area.
 Donations are made towards the preservation of fragile or historic sites visited on shore excursions.

 In 2012, Crystal caught up with the rest of the luxury cruise industry by making its fares more inclusive.
 Fares cover beverages (including fine wines and premium spirits, plus all non-alcoholic beverages such as bottled water, soda, juices and specialty coffee drinks); gratuities for housekeeping, dining and bar staff; and one meal in each of the ships' specialty restaurants and sushi bars.

 In March 2015, Crystal was sold to Genting Hong Kong, which owns Star Cruises.
 As a result of the acquisition, Crystal has embarked on a period of rapid expansion, with the first of three new all-suite, all-balcony, 1,000-passenger "Crystal Executive Class" ships on order.
 Each ship will have 48 "homes," available to buy, with their own private restaurant, reception and facilities.

 In addition, the line launched a 62-passenger yacht, Crystal Esprit, in December 2015, and will debut an expedition-style mega-yacht with polar capabilities, named Crystal Endeavour, in 2018.